DeYoung Family Zoo

-The DeYoung Family Zoo is a zoo that opened to the public in 1990.
-It is open yearly from May until the end of October.
+The DeYoung Family Zoo is a zoo that opened to the public in 1990, open yearly from May until the end of October.
 It is located in Wallace, in the Upper Peninsula of Michigan, United States, about 15 mi north of Menominee.
 The zoo is owned by Bud DeYoung and Carrie Cramer.
 The facility has many exotic felines, and provides visitor interactions, as well as baby animals to pet and bottle feed.

 Animals

-The zoo's most popular attractions are tigers, leopards, lions, a liger and a hippopotamus.

-There are also Russian grizzly bears, mountain lions, wolves, zorilla, marbled polecats, kinkajou, coyotes, Bennett wallabies, ring-tailed lemurs, white Bengal tigers, a wild mustang, coatis, camels, yak, white-fronted capuchin, binturong, chimpanzee, spotted hyenas, striped hyenas, boa constrictors, Burmese pythons, anaconda, many different kinds of lizards, mouflon sheep (Petunia), lanner falcon, crested porcupines, black bears, alligators (that the owners swim with and catch on the weekends in the summer), spider monkeys, bobcats, badgers, emus, red kangaroo, New Guinea singing dogs, olive baboons, black-backed jackals, lynx, Arctic foxes, ducks, geese, chickens, rabbits, palm civets, tortoises, pine martens, fennec fox, albino raccoon, and red fox.

-DeYoung and Cramer also participate in rehabilitation of local species of animals including white-tailed deer, raccoons, and anything else that needs help.
+DeYoung and Cramer participate in rehabilitation of local species of animals including white-tailed deer, raccoons, and anything else that needs help.
 In 2008, the zoo successfully bred two endangered Siberian tigers, which produced a litter of four.